modyo/modyo-docs/docs/platform/customers/profile.md

 Displays the list of enabled sites in the account, so that the user can easily find all the digital channels associated with the account

 :::tip Tip
-You can hide that section of the profile by using CSS in the customers configuration, appearance section
+You can hide that section of the profile by using CSS in the appearance section of the customers configuration.
 :::

 ### Notifications